frederikvig/nyum/_recipes/dinner-rolls.md

 ---

-> Using a kitchen scale, divide and weigh the dough into 32 pieces (about 1½ ounces each).
+> Using a kitchen scale, divide and weigh the dough into 32 pieces (about 43 grams each).
 Gently roll the dough pieces into balls and place them touching on a sheet pan.

 ---